News

 2

-Jonathan about 8 years ago
+Jonathan over 8 years ago

 I wish the challenge of security were approached from an engineering perspective.
 There's a constraint on ensuring student safety, but ideally there's a goal to make students as happy as can be.
 For the 25 cents each student "pays" to enter their dorm, it would so awesome to have a system where the guards know the students names by face, can unlock the doors if known, and offer a greeting.
 An engineering perspective would transform MIT's dorms.